Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: The (surprising) benefits of learning with naturalistic data

 \section{The (surprising) benefits of learning with naturalistic data}

-A standard lesson in science is that we must simplify an experimental setting to better arrive at a causal conclusion.
+A standard lesson in science is that we must simplify an experimental setting to better arrive at a causal conclusion \citep[e.g.][]{rust2005praise}.
 However, we have reviewed examples illustrating that more is different \citep{anderson1972more}---some properties of intelligence may only emerge in more ``complicated'' naturalistic settings.
 Here, we detail examples where naturalistic data \emph{itself} plays an important role in producing the empirical phenomena of intelligence.

 Many results we discuss are drawn from modern AI research.
 One common trend is a positive interaction between learning-based systems and naturalistic data---learning-based systems can accommodate naturalistic data, and reciprocally, learning from naturalistic data results in qualitatively different generalization than learning in simpler settings.
 While we do not yet know the full implications for natural intelligence, these results open interesting questions and challenge prior assumptions.
-In particular, cognitive science should consider the limitations placed on our models when we fail to consider naturalistic data.
-(While we draw case studies from deep learning, we believe that similar factors could likewise affect generalization under other learning paradigms, such as program synthesis, or even evolution---and thus should be of interest even to those who do not work with deep learning models.)
+In particular, cognitive science should consider the limitations placed on our models\andrew{---and correspondingly, on the theories we instantiate in those models---}when we fail to consider naturalistic data.